Sustainable Development Goals

 The Solution:

 After decades of research and development, with early commercial operations underway, ongoing research continues to advance the purity of material production.
 A joint pilot project was established in Japan in 2000, capable of producing 0.4 TPA of nanomaterials.
 Since then, production quantities have steadily increased as the project has scaled up from its initial design capacity to now process approximately 2,500,000 used tires exclusively (approximately 20,000 tons per year) for this purpose.
 With full-scale production set to commence in the near term, the output is expected to be 7,000 tonnes per annum (TPA) of nano-recovered carbon black and 700 tonnes per annum (TPA) of carbon nanotubes.
-The parties involved plan to expand the production of nanocarbons tenfold by 2025.
+The parties involved plan to expand nanocarbon production tenfold by 2025.

 Several different materials are produced using Klean's technologies: